 Who doesn’t like eating samosas?
 However, many of us are unaware of the fact that samosa also falls under the category of dumplings.
 To add a touch of health to the mouth-watering snack, you can add some vegetables such as peas, carrots, or baby spinach.
 Prepare some mint chutney to add to the taste of these delicious dumplings.

 Another delicious version of dumplings, Ravioli is one of the most famous Italian dumplings.
 The creamy sauces served with ravioli add to the taste of the famous dish.
-These dumplings are stuffed with mouth-watering cheese that makes it drool-worthy snack you need to try at least once in your life.
+These dumplings are stuffed with mouth-watering cheese that makes it a drool-worthy snack you need to try at least once in your life.

 You May Also Like Reading: A Foodies Guide to 5 Different Types of Noodles